 A smarter move might be focusing on your finances to land a better mortgage rate, which can lower your homeowner costs at any price point.

-These two steps alone can make a huge difference in what you pay each month to own your home.
+These two steps alone can make a huge difference in what you pay each month to own your home, no matter the sales price at closing.

 While you’re at it, choosing the right real estate agent is also key.
 Find one who knows the art of negotiating to ensure you get a good deal no matter what the month.

-Some agents are afraid to make lowball offers, while others are willing to take chances when they see opportunities.
+Some real estate agents are afraid to make lowball offers, while others are willing to take chances when they see opportunities.
+This is another factor to consider.

 Along those same lines, it’s important to get pre-approved beforehand and show the sellers you’re a serious candidate.